otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 # Laravel 1 - REST APIs & Postman

 ## Laragon
-[Laragon](https://laragon.org/) like [Laravel Homestead](https://laravel.com/docs/8.x/homestead) & [XAMPP](https://www.apachefriends.org/index.html) is a development environment for [PHP](https://www.php.net/).
+Like [Laravel Homestead](https://laravel.com/docs/8.x/homestead) & [XAMPP](https://www.apachefriends.org/index.html), [Laragon](https://laragon.org/) is a development environment for [PHP](https://www.php.net/).
 Laragon makes building and maintaining applications simple.
 If you do not have Laragon installed, you can download it [here](https://laragon.org/download/).

 ## Creating a Laravel Application
-Open Laragon on your **Desktop**.
+Open the **Laragon** application.
 You will be presented with a window containing five buttons at the bottom (Fig.1).

 <figure>
     <img src="../tex/img/02-laravel-1-rest-apis-postman/02-laravel-1.JPG" alt="Laragon Startup Window" />